Part 1: The catastrophic deluge

 What happened to the Black Sea?

-The theory presented by Ryan & Pitman is partly based on generally
+One theory is presented by Ryan & Pitman is partly based on generally

 agreed scientific findings, and partly on their observations at the Black

 Sea.
-The dates will not make much sense to conservative Christians and
+1 The dates will not make much sense to those conservative Christians and

 This is the belief that God created the earth and the rest of the universe less